bish0polis/mwhois/README.txt

 Storage Structure:
 The database that is served by mwhois is using the linux / unix filesystem in order to store content.
-There is a  folder  named "db" with two primary sub-folders, "ipv4" and "domains".
-In the first folder, all whois content for IPv4 Addresses is  located, and in the second folder, there is all the  whois  content  for the domain names.
-All IPv4 records are stored  in  files  named after the IP Address  CIDR  Block.
+There is a  folder  named "db" with three  sub-folders,  "ipv4",  "ipv6   and  "domains".
+All IP records are stored in files named after the IP   Address
+CIDR  Block.
 For  example,  the  network  10.0.0.0/8 is stored in a file named 10.0.0.0-8  that  contains all the  information that will be served.
 All the new  lines  in   this file must be represented by <CR><LF> in order to maintain full compatibility with RFC 3912.
-As far as  domain  names  are concerned, the storage is similar, where the name of  the  file is the actual domain name.
+As far as domain names are concerned,the storage is similar, where the name of the  file  is  the  actual domain name.